 Usually made from small fish like sardines or anchovies, this makes most fish oil safe as the smaller fish used have less heavy metals that bigger fish like tuna or salmon would have.
 A single concentrated pill can contain up to 500 mg of combined EPA and DHA, which is enough for a single day.

-Fish oil does have its downsides though, because it can easily go rancid.
+Fish oil does have its downsides though because it can easily go rancid.
 This will lead to possible illness and ineffectiveness of the supplement meaning you wasted your money.
-This can be prevented if you store your fish oil in a room temperature or lower room, away from direct sunlight, and stored with the lid tightly sealed.
+This can be prevented if you store your fish oil in room temperature, away from direct sunlight, and stored with the lid tightly sealed.